raycast/utils/docs/utils-reference/react-hooks/useCachedPromise.md

 ## Mutation and Optimistic Updates

-In an optimistic update, the UI behaves as though a change was successfullycompleted before receiving confirmation from the server that it actually was - it is being optimistic that it will eventually get the confirmation rather than an error.
+In an optimistic update, the UI behaves as though a change was successfully completed before receiving confirmation from the server that it was - it is being optimistic that it will eventually get the confirmation rather than an error.
 This allows for a more responsive user experience.

 You can specify an `optimisticUpdate` function to mutate the data in order to reflect the change introduced by the asynchronous update.